vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 exercise is to regularly verify that I can still do the activity.
 For verification exercises, a weekly frequency is generally good enough, and even a monthly frequency may end up being sufficient.

+Functional relevance: generally, the goal of a verify exercise is to confirm that I have a capability (without being frequent enough to help build or maintain that capability) that is useful for real life.
+There are two claims here: first, that the level I'm already at is sufficient, and second, that I don't need to do this exercise to maintain it (because my other activities already help maintain it).

 ### Build and recover for special occasions (as-needed basis)